LTFT (Long-Term Fuel Trim)

 What is LTFT

-LTFT (Long-Term Fuel Trim) is a learned fuel correction the DME stores in memory to compensate for sustained deviations from the ideal 14.7:1 air-fuel ratio.
-Unlike STFT, which reacts instantly to oxygen sensor feedback, LTFT accumulates gradually when STFT consistently trends in one direction and is retained across ignition cycles.
-Normal LTFT values stay within roughly ±5%, and values beyond ±10% typically indicate an underlying fueling or air metering issue.
+Unlike STFT, which reacts instantly to oxygen sensor feedback, LTFT builds up gradually when STFT keeps correcting in the same direction, and it is retained across ignition cycles.
+Normal LTFT values stay within roughly ±5%, and values beyond ±10% typically point to an underlying fueling or air metering issue.

 How it works in BMW systems

 LTFT acts as the DME's long-term memory for fueling accuracy.
-When STFT repeatedly corrects in the same direction — for example, consistently adding 8% fuel to compensate for a small vacuum leak — the DME shifts that offset into LTFT so that STFT can return closer to zero and retain its full correction range for transient changes.
+When STFT repeatedly corrects in the same direction, for example consistently adding 8% fuel to compensate for a small vacuum leak, the DME shifts that offset into LTFT so that STFT can return closer to zero and retain its full correction range for transient changes.
 This learned value persists in the DME's adaptive memory even after the engine is shut off.